Rurias03/mp-json/README.md

-Mini-Project 8: JSON
+Mini-Project 9: JSON
 ====================

 A simple JSON parser.

-Implemented by NAME and NAME for CSC-207-01 2023Fa.
+Implemented by Tyrell Taylor and Rene Urias Jr. for CSC-207-01 2023Fa.

 Acknowledgements: